mietek/halcyon-website/pages/docs/internals/index.md

 ### upload_original
 > src_dir src_file_name

-If S3 is available, and `HALCYON_NO_UPLOAD` is not set to `1`, upload the specified original to S3.
+If S3 is available, and `HALCYON_NO_UPLOAD` is not set to `1`, upload the specified original file to the bucket.
 Otherwise, do nothing.

 **Overwrites** existing files without warning.
 Returns `1` on failure.

 ### download_prebuilt
->
+> src_prefix src_file_name dst_dir

+Like [download_original](#download_original/), but for prebuilt packages, and with no fallback.

+If S3 is available, download the specified package from the bucket.
+Otherwise, download the file from the default public location.

+Does not overwrite existing files.
+Creates the destination directory if needed.
+Returns `1` on failure.

 ### list_prebuilt
+> src_prefix

+If S3 is available, output the contents of the bucket, listing the files which start with the specified prefix.
+Otherwise, list the contents of the default public location.

 ### upload_prebuilt
+> src_file dst_prefix

+Like [upload_original](#upload_original/), but for prebuilt packages.

+If S3 is available, and `HALCYON_NO_UPLOAD` is not set to `1`, upload the specified package to the bucket.
+Otherwise, do nothing.

+**Overwrites** existing files without warning.
+Returns `1` on failure.

 Constraint resolution